Jessie Lichauco: Social work

 Jessie Lichauco entertaining participants of the 2014 WikiExpedition Santa Ana.

 Lichauco joined the Asociación de Damas de Filipinas and devoted time to Settlement House, which was run by the Asociación.
 Together with her husband, she opened their temporary shelter in Santa Ana to war refugees, transforming it into a makeshift hospital during World War II.
 The facility served at least 2,000 people.
 After the war, she continued her devotion towards Settlement House and became its president for nine years.

 Lichauco was one of the founders of the Red Feather Agency, later known as Community Chest, which raises funds for member charities.
 She also supported about 100 youth in completing their education in her own capacity.

 From 1963 to 1966, her husband served as Philippine Ambassador to the United Kingdom, Denmark, Norway, and Sweden, appointed by then-President Diosdado Macapagal.
 Jessie Lichuaco served as the Ambassador's hostess, representing the Philippines in international organizations and events.
 The Ambassador's residence in Palace Green was open to Filipino businesspeople, students, workers, and tourists.

 After her husband's death in 1971, Lichuaco spent a few years in the United States.
 She opened her house in Massachusetts to Filipino scholars and students needing a place to stay.

 Later life and death

+In 2010, the family house in Santa Ana, Manila, was declared a Heritage House by the National Historical Commission of the Philippines.

 Lichauco was granted Philippine citizenship in 2013 through Republic Act No. 10356 which was signed into law by President Benigno Aquino III.
 She was cited in the law for her social contributions to the country, adopting the Philippines as her home, speaking the Filipino language, and embracing Filipino culture.

 She died on November 1, 2021, at the age of 109.